alexjguy/AWS-costs-markdown/aws_costs.md

 `All data transfer in per GB 0.00 `

 #### Data Transfer OUT From Amazon EC2 From Internet

+`All data transfer in and out within the region per GB 0.01`

 `Outgoing traffic cost per GB up to 1 GB / Month 0.0`